JannisHoch/copro/README.rst

 installation
 ----------------

-to install the conflict model, first clone the code from GitHub.
+To install the conflict model, first clone the code from GitHub.
 It is advised to create an individual python environment first.
 Then go to the model folder and install the model.

 .. code-block:: console

     $ git clone https://github.com/JannisHoch/conflict_model.git
     $ cd path/to/conflict_model
     $ conda-env create -f=environment.yml
+    $ conda activate conflict_model
     $ python setup.py develop

 execution